sourceincite/sourceincite.github.io/_posts/2017-05-22-from-serialized-to-shell-auditing-google-web-toolkit-with-el-injection.md

 </servlet-mapping>
 {% endhighlight %}

 We can see that the above code references the server mapping.
-Since GWT works by defining client classes that denoting which methods are available for the client to access, let's start by looking at the corresponding client class com.aaa.bbb.ccc.ddd.**client**.SomeService:
+Since GWT works by defining client classes that denote which methods are available for the client to access, let's start by looking at the corresponding client class com.aaa.bbb.ccc.ddd.**client**.SomeService:

 {% highlight java %}